The so called "excessive" use of health care

 What needs to be countered the most is this idea that our need for health care, is "excessive."
 Understand, the main reason this is said is that your average person sees their doctor 2-3 times a year.
 An hour of the doctors time a year, spaced out over three visits, per person, is considered "normal."
 Use of testing facilities and lab work, is on average, 3 times a year as well.

 Now, those of us with FM outright laugh at this idea.
 It can take seeing our doctor 5 to 10 times as often, just to get in everything we need to deal with said to them and or testing done, etc. Our issues are complex and time consuming.
 Which, given how many things can be wrong that need to be addressed is perfectly reasonable.
 So where does the idea of "excessive" come in?

 It's a numbers game, doctors compute their average session with a client, based who are most of their clients which is your average person.
 Meaning, persons without a chronic problem.
 Insurance companies are the worst offenders.
 They are the ones generally paying for care, so anything that comes across their desk that is above and beyond "normal" usage, raises a huge red flag for them.

-However, in comes someone with a major chronic illness ... and suddenly, that pay paradigm goes out the window.
-This is so, for the fact that while they get a promised income based on their client list, they don't get any more money if they actually have to SEE the person.
+However, in comes someone with a major chronic illness ... and suddenly, that pay paradigm goes right out the window.
+This is so, for the fact that while Doctor's are get a promised income based on their client list, they don't get any more money if they actually have to SEE the person.

 So we are, in point of fact, making them work for their money way above and beyond their normal clients.
 This can even cause them to lose money, just to see us.
 Or so I have been told, point blank.